Working Carefully Through Trouble Spots

 When I read Mitchell’s article for the first time, I struggled with what he means by “the quality of diversity.”
 This meant that I really didn’t understand the introduction much at all.
 I started by rereading that section slowly a couple of times and looking up “quality” to try to understand this phrase.
 Ultimately, I gave up and decided to come back to the introduction after I had finished the article.
 Once I had read the ending, the introduction made sense, and I updated my annotations to reflect that.

-If you ran into any sections that weren’t clear in the article you have chosen, try using one (or more) of these strategies to work through the difficult part.
+If you ran into any sections that weren’t clear in the text you are working on, try using one (or more) of these strategies to work through the difficult part.

 Once you have done that, take a moment to reflect on your experience: